 Table 1.
-Comparison of Proposed Rule Requirements with Other Air Districts' Rules
+Comparison of Proposed Rule Requirements s with Other Air Districts' Rules

-SCAQMD Rule 1133.3 SJVAPCD Rule 4566 Rule 2.46 Stockpiling Use or cover foodwaste Use or cover organic Use foodwaste within 24 Requirements within 48 hours of waste within 10 or 3 hours and all other receipt. days, depending on the organic waste within 3 operation's days of receipt. throughput.
-Active Phase For windrow Cover piles with For greenwaste Requirements composting only, finished compost and composting, cover piles implement at least apply water prior to with finished compost three turns during the turning. and apply water prior to active phase and one turning. irrigation mitigation measure, and cover with finished compost if applicable.
-Emission Control Operators with total Operators processing Unless it is a greenwaste Device throughputs greater greater than 5,000 tons composting operation, than or equal to 750,000 of foodwaste per year the active phase must be wet tons per year of must use an emission conducted with an organic waste must control device with a emission control device achieve an 80% VOC control efficiency of at with a control efficiency emission reduction least 80% during the of at least 80%. during the active phase. active phase.
+SCAQMD Rule 1133.3 SJVAPCD Rule 4566 Rule 2.46 Stockpiling Requirements Use or cover foodwaste within 48 hours of receipt.
+Use or cover organic waste within 10 or 3 days, depending on the operation's throughput.
+Use foodwaste within 24 hours and all other organic waste within 3 days of receipt.
+Active Phase Requirements For windrow composting only, implement at least three turns during the active phase and one irrigation mitigation measure, and cover with finished compost if applicable.
+Cover piles with finished compost and apply water prior to turning.
+For greenwaste composting, cover piles with finished compost and apply water prior to turning.
+Emission Control Device Operators with total throughputs greater than or equal to 750,000 wet tons per year of organic waste must achieve an 80% VOC emission reduction during the active phase.
+Operators processing greater than 5,000 tons of foodwaste per year must use an emission control device with a control efficiency of at least 80% during the active phase.
+Unless it is a greenwaste composting operation, the active phase must be conducted with an emission control device with a control efficiency of at least 80%.